Which operating systems are these plugs compatible with?

 This is a known issue with the Intel Ibex Peak chipset with Windows XP and the older revision 1 USB 2.0 Loopback hardware.
 We recommend using the updated revision 2 of the USB 2.0 Loopback plug, which works with chipset.

-Q. Why does BurnInTest have a limit of only 10 plugs in use at the
+Why does BurnInTest have a limit of only 10 plugs in use at the same time?

 BurnInTest Pro v7.0 with USB 2.0 Loopback device driver V7.0 supports testing up to 25 USB ports with USB 2.0 Loobpack plugs.